Randal Grichuk Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies and Randal Grichuk, who went 2-for-4 last time in action, battle Zac Gallen and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+On Wednesday, Randal Grichuk (.389 batting average in his past 10 games, with five doubles, three walks and five RBI) and the Colorado Rockies play the Arizona Diamondbacks, whose starting pitcher will be Tommy Henry.
+First pitch is at 9:40 PM ET.

-In his last game, he had two hits (going 2-for-4) against the Diamondbacks.
+In his most recent game he had a one-hit performance (1-for-4) against the Diamondbacks.

 Randal Grichuk Game Info & Props vs. the Diamondbacks